Support german umlauts and whitespaces in login string

 # -*- coding: utf-8 -*-

 otherwise it failed with an error (at least it did for me) when accessing Redmine.

 Updated by Daniel Felix over 10 years ago

 Well we encountered the same Problem.
 It would be great to have this enabled in the next release.

 I currently disabled just the Loginname validation as we are using LDAP for our user management.
 But this way we just need to change some core code on every release to get this thing working.

-#6 Updated by Gregor Borsemirk almost 3 years ago
+Updated by Gregor Borsemirk over 8 years ago

 I also just came across this issue where I was authenticating against LDAP.